nationalarchives/dr2-ingest/docs/architecture-decision-records/0019-remove-encryption-from-notification-topic.md

-# 19. Remove encryption from notifications SNS topic
+# 19. Remove encryption from Notifications SNS topic

 **Date:** 2024-06-28

 ## Context

-We originally implemented KMS (Key Management Service) encryption on the notifications SNS (Simple Notification Service) topic to ensure tighter control over who could read the messages and to encrypt any potentially sensitive data at rest.
+We originally implemented KMS (Key Management Service) encryption on the Notifications SNS (Simple Notification Service) topic to ensure tighter control over who could read the messages and to encrypt any potentially sensitive data at rest.
 The encrypted topic was intended to provide an additional layer of security for sensitive information.

 However, our SNS topic will be subscribed to by multiple accounts, and coordinating with different teams to grant them access to the KMS encrypted topic has proven to be complex and time-consuming.
 Additionally, none of the content in the messages is sensitive, which makes the encryption overhead unnecessary.